Sustainable Living Center Oregon

 Clam Clinic, Crab Clinic, and Crab Traps Options

-CLICK HERE to reserve Standard Crab Trap rental of 24 hours … $50 .… Three (3) Crab Traps, Bucket and Crab gauge.
+CLICK HERE to reserve a Standard Crab Trap rental of 24 hours … $50 .… Three (3) Crab Traps, a Bucket, and a Crab gauge.

 Lyle, Crab Master and Private Crab Clinic party